francescoferraioli/resume/README.md

 - `bin/build`
 It will take the `src` and output the results in `docs` to be published on Github Pages.

+- `bin/start`
+It will open the browser and watch for changes in the `docs` folder.

 - `bin/open`
 It will open the output in your default browser.